alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 and mine more material.
 Rinse and repeat until you get to the end.
 Not a lot of depth, but there's a Zen feeling in figuring out the shortest path to each ore.
 It's important that you can't drill upwards, since if you drill poorly, you can easily make it much harder to mine the ore you want.
 It's just enough thinking to stop it from being totally mindless.
+Kinda like Bejeweled, except with an upgrade system and resource management.

 My main issue with the game is that dying has an insane penalty.
 If you die, you go back to your last save point, but all drilled holes will be reset.
 So if you die in the late game,